Welcome to the SonarQube documentation!

 When your instance is up and running, see the Monitoring documentation for information on keeping your instance running smoothly.

-If you're using SonarQube Data Center Edition, see the Configure & Operate a Cluster documentation for more information on running your instance as a cluster.
+If you're using SonarQube Data Center Edition, see Configure and operate a cluster for more information on running your instance as a cluster.

 Setting up analysis